This information describes how you can protect your right to make your own decisions about your healthcare. It contains information about:

 Your health care agent (also called a proxy or representative) is someone you choose to make healthcare decisions for you if you can’t make them for yourself.
 If you can communicate and are able to understand your treatment options, you will work with your healthcare team to make your own decisions about your treatment.
 Your health care agent is involved in medical decisions only and does not have legal authority to make decisions about your finances or anything else.

 Choose someone who can legally serve as your health care agent.
-A friend, family member, or anyone you trust can be your health care agent, as long as the person is at least 18 years old and isn’t a member of your healthcare team.
+A friend, family member, partner, or anyone you trust can be your health care agent, as long as the person is at least 18 years old and isn’t a member of your healthcare team.
 Also, it’s important you choose someone who:

 - Is willing to talk with you about your wishes regarding medical care.